Graphtec FC9000 / CE7000/8000 Cutters

 Loading the media:

-- As the print comes off the printer, note the edge that is to the
+- As the print comes off the printer, note the edge that is to the lower right corner of the print.
+That corner will be referred to hereafter as the Origin (TP1) of the print (see illustration above).

-- Insert the media in the same direction that the media came out
+- Insert the media in the same direction that the media came out of the printer.
+Since the cutter cannot cut beyond the pinch rollers, align the media so that the pinch rollers are outside of the cutting area.

 - After setting the pinch rollers,

-- Press "Roll" to set paper type.
+- Press Roll to set paper type.

-- Press "Barcode".
+- Press Barcode.

 - Cutting will now proceed.